ikartikgautam/instagramBot/README.md

 ******************* */

 ### Feel free to contribute.
-### This is only for educational purposes, i am in way responsible for any kind misuse of this bot.
+### This is only for educational purposes, i am in no way responsible for any kind misuse of this bot.